 The Benefits of Borrowing Against Your Whole Life Insurance Policy

 So why do so many people choose to take loans against their life insurance policies?
-At Canadian LIC, we have seen that clients may use policy loans against a host of financial needs; there are also several advantages.
+At Canadian LIC, we have seen that clients may use Whole Life Policy Loans against a host of financial needs; there are also several advantages.

 Easy Access to Funds